Zhuohua-HUANG/Simplayer-MediaPlayer/README.md

 * Video playback: (non-real-time) The user selects the video file that needs to be reversed, and processes it in the background.
 After waiting for a period of time, it can be played from the end of the video to the beginning;

-* Double speed playback: achieve 0.5 to 4 times the double speed playback
+* Double speed playback: achieve 0.5 to 4 times the double speed playback;

 * View media information: display the metadata information of the current media on the right side of the playlist, and display it in the form of key-value;